KRMisha/Autograder/README.md

 ## Setup

 1. Download all the student submissions from your university's web portal (e.g. Moodle).
-Save them to a new directory named `zipped` at the root of the project.
+Save them to the `zipped` directory.

     > The `zipped` directory should contain a list of folders each named with the submission's team name.
 Inside each of these team folders should be the respective team's turned in work as a zip archive.
 The name of the zip archive does not need to follow a specific convention.